shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 -   Flight Speed of 90ft
 -   Retrieve items from the attached Jingle Bells of Holding with a voice command (Rare)
--   Cast the Sending spell as a free action without expending a spell slot and without material components.
+-   Cast the Sending spell as a free action at will with no components.
 Your target must be another creature wearing a Magic Reindeer Collar.
 (Rare)
 -   Telekinetic feat (Very Rare)

 It is lined with Jingle Bells of Holding.
 How many is determined by its rarity: